MicrosoftDocs/windows-itpro-docs/windows/client-management/troubleshoot-tcpip-port-exhaust.md

 >[!Note]
 >Having huge connections in TIME_WAIT state does not always indicate that the server is currently out of ports unless the first two points are verified.
 Having lot of TIME_WAIT connections does indicate that the process is creating lot of TCP connections and may eventually lead to port exhaustion.
 >
 >Netstat has been updated in Windows 10 with the addition of the **-Q** switch to show ports that have transitioned out of time wait as in the BOUND state.
-An update for Windows 8.1 and Windows Server 2012R2 has been released that contains this functionality.
+An update for Windows 8.1 and Windows Server 2012 R2 has been released that contains this functionality.
 The PowerShell cmdlet `Get-NetTCPConnection` in Windows 10 also shows these BOUND ports.
+>
-Until 2016/10, netstat was inaccurate.
-Fixes for netstat were backported to 2012 R2.
-Network reporting tools, such as Netstat and PowerShell-based Get-NetTcpConnection don't report Transport Control Protocol (TCP) or User Datagram Protocol (UDP) port usage correctly since Windows Vista because some new TCP/IP features are introduced.
-This update brings some changes to Netstat.exe and Get-NetTcpConnection so that they can correctly report the TCP or UDP port usage in Windows Server 2012 R2.
+>Until 10/2016, netstat was inaccurate.
+Fixes for netstat, back-ported to 2012 R2, allowed Netstat.exe and Get-NetTcpConnection to correctly report TCP or UDP port usage in Windows Server 2012 R2.
+See [Windows Server 2012 R2: Ephemeral ports hotfixes](https://support.microsoft.com/help/3123245/update-improves-port-exhaustion-identification-in-windows-server-2012) to learn more.

 4. Open a command prompt in admin mode and run the below command